zhijun-gu/sublime-evernote/README.md

 `Command Palette` > `Evernote: Show Attachments`

-The command will open a pallette listing all the attachments of the current note.
+The command will open a palette listing all the attachments of the current note.
 If one is selected it will be downloaded and displayed.
 The download will be done asynchronously as it may take some time for heavy files.

+`Command Palette` > `Evernote: Delete Attachment`

+The command will open a palette listing all the attachments of the current note.
+If one is selected it will be deleted from the note's contents and from its attachments.

 ### Clip as new Note